On the relation of symplectic algebraic cobordism to hermitian K-theory: The first Borel class p 1(E,phi)

-The sign in the Pontryagin class is simply conventional.
-It is chosen so that if $A^{*,*}$ is an oriented cohomology theory with an additive formal group law, then the Chern and Pontryagin classes satisfy the traditional formula $p_{i}(E,\phi) = (-1)^{i}c_{2i}(E)$.
+The sign in the Borel class is simply conventional.
+It is chosen so that if $A^{*,*}$ is an oriented cohomology theory with an additive formal group law, then the Chern and Borel classes satisfy the traditional formula $b_{i}(E,\phi) = (-1)^{i}c_{2i}(E)$.

 From Mayer-Vietoris one sees that for any rank $2$ symplectic bundle

 is an isomorphism.

 The \emph{quaternionic Grassmannian} $HGr(r,n) = HGr(r,\HH^{\oplus n})$ is defined as the open subscheme of $Gr(2r,2n) = Gr(2r,\HH^{\oplus n})$ parametrizing subspaces of dimension $2r$ of the fibers of $\HH^{\oplus n}$ on which the symplectic form of $\HH^{\oplus n}$ is nondegenerate.
 We write $\shf U_{HGr(r,n)}$ for the restriction to $HGr(r,n)$ of the tautological subbundle of $Gr(2r,2n)$.
 The symplectic form of $\HH^{\oplus n}$ restricts to a symplectic form on $\shf U_{HGr(r,n)}$ which we denote by $\phi_{HGr(r,n)}$.
 The pair $(\shf U_{HGr(r,n)},\phi_{HGr(r,n)})$ is the \emph{tautological symplectic subbundle} of rank $2r$ on $HGr(r,n)$.